-WhatsApp backups created by the built-in backup option of the messaging client on Android are not encrypted when they are stored on Google Drive.
+WhatsApp backups created by the built-in backup option of the messaging client on Android are not encrypted when they are transferred to Google Drive.

 WhatsApp users on Android can enable the application's automatic backup functionality to store backups on the device itself or upload backups to Google's Google Drive web storage service.